w3c/wot-thing-description/testing/README.md

 ## At-Risk Assertions
 Assertions related to features that are at risk of being deleted from the final CR should be listed in the [atrisk.csv](atrisk.csv) file.
+The assertion text for these will be colored in magenta in the report table.

 ## Categories
 Assertions can be assigned to a category in